Seventh-day Adventist Church: Structure and polity

+The denomination is organized in a representative form of church government, which means authority arises from the membership of local churches.
 Each organization is governed by a general "session" which occurs at certain intervals.
 This is usually when administrative decisions are made.
-The president of the General Conference, for instance, is elected at the General Conference Session every five years.
-Delegates to a session are appointed by organizations at a lower level.
-For example, each local church appoints delegates to a conference session.
+In addition to administering their own congregations, churches send representatives to vote on matters and leaders in a shared local unit of administration.
+They vote also on who will represent them in a large area, with further representation selected at each successively larger administrative region.
+Finally, the General Conference elects the executive committee and officers who hold its authority between the decisions of the quinquennial General Conference Session.
+The president of the General Conference is also elected at the General Conference Session every five years.

 Tithes collected from church members are not used directly by the local churches, but are passed upwards to the local conferences which then distribute the finances toward various ministry needs.
-Employees are compensated "on the basis of the church remuneration policy and practice in effect in the location or country in which they reside."
+Employees are compensated "on the basis of the church remuneration policy and practice in effect in the location or country in which they reside".

 The Church Manual gives provisions for each level of government to create educational, healthcare, publishing, and other institutions that are seen within the call of the Great Commission.

+Divisions and attached unions/fields

 Church officers and clergy

 The ordained clergy of the Adventist church are known as ministers or pastors.
 Ministers are neither elected nor employed by the local churches, but instead are appointed by the local Conferences, which assign them responsibility over a single church or group of churches.
 Ordination is a formal recognition bestowed upon pastors and elders after usually a number of years of service.
 In most parts of the world, women may not be given the title "ordained", although some are employed in ministry, and may be "commissioned" or "ordained-commissioned".
 However, beginning in 2012, some unions adopted policies of allowing member conferences to ordain without regard to gender.

 A number of lay offices exist within the local church, including the ordained positions of elder and deacon.
 Elders and deacons are appointed by the vote of a local church business meeting or elected committees.
 Elders serve a mainly administrative and pastoral role, but must also be capable of providing religious leadership (particularly in the absence of an ordained minister).
 The role of deacons is to assist in the smooth functioning of a local church and to maintain church property.